-- Must devote time, thought, and study to the rules of the game and the mechanics necessary to carry out these rules so that one may render effective and creditable service in a fair and unbiased manner. - Must work with fellow officials and the state association in a spirit of harmony and cooperation despite differences of opinion that may arise during debate of issues. - Must resist every temptation and outside pressure to use one's position as an official to benefit oneself.
-Under all circumstances, officials must avoid promoting the particular interest of any person or group of persons other than the athletes we serve. - Must continuously uphold the honor and dignity of the officiating industry in all personal conduct and relations with student-athletes, coaches, athletic directors, school administrators, colleagues, and the public, to be a worthy example of the athletes under one's jurisdiction. - Be prepared both physically and mentally, dress according to expectations of sports standards, and maintain a proper appearance that is befitting the importance of the game. - Avoid the use of tobacco and tobacco products at the contest site. - Shall not consume ralcohol (or any illegal/illicit drug or controlled substance) before or during the game. - Must remember and recognize that it is essential to honor contracts regardless of possible inconvenience or financial loss.
-Every member of the officiating profession carries a responsibility to act in a manner becoming a professional person.
+- Must devote time, thought and study to the rules of the game and the mechanics necessary to carry out these rules so that one may render effective and creditable service in a fair and unbiased manner. - Must work with fellow officials and the state association in a spirit of harmony and cooperation in spite of differences of opinion that may arise during debate of issues. - Must resist every temptation and outside pressure to use one's position as an official to benefit oneself.
+Under all circumstances, officials must avoid promoting the special interest of any person or group of persons other than the athletes we serve. - Must constantly uphold the honor and dignity of the officiating industry in all personal conduct and relations with student-athletes, coaches, athletic directors, school administrator, colleagues and the public, to be worthy example of the athletes under one's jurisdiction. - Be prepared both physically and mentally, dressed according to expectations of sport standards, and maintain a proper appearance that is befitting the importance of the game. - Avoid the use of tobacco and tobacco products at the contest site. - Shall not consumer alcohol (or any illegal/illicit drug or controlled substance) prior to or during the game. - Must remember and recognize that it is important to honor contracts regardless of possible inconvenience or financial loss.
+Every member to the officiating profession carries a responsibility to act in a manner becoming a professional person.
 The conduct of any official influences the attitude of the public toward the profession in general as well as toward the official in particular.